CrowdWare/nrg/README.md

 # Implementation
 The NRG app will connect people.
 First four users have to meet in person, two men and two women.
-On first start the app will generate a cryptograhic key pair (private and public key).
+On first start the app will generate a cryptographic key pair (private and public key).
 Then A generates a QR code based on his public key.
 Then B scans that QR code and knows the public key now.
 Next B is showing a QR code and let A scan it.
-All of these four people have to scan eachother.
+All of these four people have to scan each other.
 They are now able to make safe transactions using PK encryption.

 Now A is creating a bond with the app for 60 minutes for example.
 Then he needs two people, a man and a woman, with the same app, signing his bond.
 After signing he is now able to pay with this bond.
-The bond is signed with PK encrypion and is added to a local blockchain.
+The bond is signed with PK encryption and is added to a local blockchain.
 In the circle of four, two men and two women, everyone is able to let his bond be signed by men and woman.
 So everybody in this circle has now a new kind of currency.

 When using the original Minuto it was not possible to split it up.
 So you could not split a 60 Minuto into 2 x 30 Minutos.
 This changes when using a computer like your mobile.
-So you are able to split every minuto into full amounts, so the smalles part is 1 Minuto.
+So you are able to split every Minuto into full amounts, so the smallest part is 1 Minuto.
 This split will be stated as a transaction in the blockchain.

 ## Demurrage